-The slicing with the 40-tooth ATB or 50-tooth combination blade will not be as clean as the 80- or 100-tooth blade, but they are good enough for regular cross-cutting jobs.
-In fact, a great quality 40-tooth ATB blade can match the performance of an average 80-tooth blade.
-But again, it is better to have these all-purpose combination blades if your job includes the crosscutting, mitering, or cutting delicate sheet like plywood.
+The slicing with the 40-tooth ATB or 50-tooth combination blade will not be as clean as the 80- or 100-tooth blade, but they are good enough for regular crosscutting jobs.
+An excellent quality 40-tooth ATB blade can match the performance of an average 80-tooth blade.
+But again, it is better to have these all-purpose combination blades if your job includes the crosscutting, mitering, or cutting delicate sheet-like plywood.

 The best type of blades for cutting joinery